-Then, in the early 1980s, Fender became interested in producing and marketing instruments which would be viewed as alternatives to those offered by Gibson.
-These guitars would not be copies, of course, but highly playable guitars with versatile electronics and other features previously unavailable on instruments manufactured by Fender.
-The company asked Smith to submit a concept, and what followed was an adventurous effort to produce a new line of guitars unique to the Fender’s catalog.
-The line was called the Master Series.
+In the early ’80s, Fender became interested in building instruments that would be viewed as high-quality alternatives to Gibson.
+Not copies, but highly playable guitars with versatile electronics and features.
+The company asked Smith for a concept, and what followed was an adventure to a line unique to Fender’s catalog.

-Two of Smith’s designs were solidified – the Flame and the Esprit (pronounced espree).
-Both featured alder bodies with routed tone chambers, maple tops, and set-in necks.
+Two of Smith’s designs were chosen for production – the Flame and the Esprit, with alder bodies routed with tone chambers, along with maple tops and set necks.

-The Flame’s body is slightly larger than a Gibson Les Paul, and features two slightly offset cutaways, similar to Gibson’s SG.
+The Flame’s body is slightly larger than Gibson’s Les Paul and has slightly offset cutaways similar to the SG.
 Two special-design humbucking pickups were developed via Schaller, as was a tailpiece with fine-tuners.
-The intention was to offer an electronically versatile alternative to the Gibson Les Paul.
+The intent was to offer an electronically versatile alternative to the Les Paul.

-He was unable to find records indicating quantities made, but estimated that between late 1983 and 1985, a few thousand were manufactured.
-In retrospect, Smith feels the guitars were successful in regard to quality and public perception.
-The line’s downfall was the sale and subsequent transitional period experienced by Fender.
-In 1986, Robben Ford was brought on as an endorser of the Esprit model, then Fender reworked the production concept and dubbed the guitar the Robben Ford signature model.
+Smith was unable to find records indicating quantities made, but estimated that between late ’83 and ’85, a few thousand shipped.
+In retrospect, he feels that while the guitars were successful in terms of quality and public perception, the sale and transitional period experienced by Fender at the time may have led to its premature decline.
+In 1986, Robben Ford was brought on as an endorser of the Esprit model before Fender reworked the concept and dubbed the guitar the Robben Ford signature model.

-This article originally appeared in VG January 1998 issue.
+This article originally appeared in the January 1998 issue of VG.
 All copyrights are by the author and Vintage Guitar magazine.
 Unauthorized replication or use is strictly prohibited.